draggsconnor/BlipKit/manual/generating-sound.md

 // Generate 512 frames e.g. as they would be requested by an audio output function
 // Subsequent calls to this function generates the next requested number of frames BKContextGenerate (& ctx, frames, 512);

-// The channels are interlaced into the buffer in the form: LRLR...
-// Which means that the first frame of the left channel is at frames[0],
-// the first frame of the right channel at frames[1] and so on
 {% endhighlight %}

+Multiple channels are interleaved into the provided buffer.
+Which means that the first frame of the left channel is at `frames[0]`, the first frame of the right channel at `frames[1]` and so on.

 ## Creating a Beat

-The context object contains a master clock which has a default tick rate of 240 Hz.
-This *ticks* are the *beat* for all [effects](../effects/), [instruments](../instruments/) and [arpeggio notes](../arepggio/).
-The master clock also has a 0th tick at the very beginning.
+The context object runs a master clock which has a default tick rate of 240 Hz.
+This *ticks* are the heartbeat for all [effects](../effects/), [instruments](../instruments/) and [arpeggio notes](../arepggio/) and update their values.

 It is recommended to use a beat that is synchronized with the master clock.
 For this purpose, there are [BKDivider](../clocks-and-dividers/) objects.
-They reduce the tick rate by a given factor and call a provided callback at specified intervals.
+They reduce the tick rate of a clock by a given factor and call a provided callback at the specified interval.

-For example, initializing a divider object with a value of 24, will call its callback at every 24th tick of the master clock, and once at the 0th tick.
+For example, initializing a divider object with a value of 24, will call its callback at every 24th tick of the master clock.

 {% highlight c %}
 // Divider object